-Management of Tri-County Interlocal Co-Op, School District K001, is responsible for establishing and maintaining effective internal controls over financial reporting.
-In planning and performing our audit, we considered Tri-County Interlocal Co-Op, School District K001's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Tri-County Interlocal Co-Op, School District K001's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of Tri-County Interlocal Co-Op, School District K001's internal control over financial reporting.
+In planning and performing our audit, we considered Tri-County Interlocal Co-Op, School District K001 Carter County, Oklahoma's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on effectiveness Tri-County Interlocal Co-Op, School District K001, Carter County, Oklahoma' internal control.
+Accordingly, we do not express an opinion on the effectiveness of Tri-County Interlocal Co-Op, School District K001, Carter County, Oklahoma's internal control.

-100 E Street S.W., Suite 200 | Ardmore, OK 73401 Telephone (580) 223-6454 | FAX 1-800-858-9329 Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses and therefore, there can be no assurance that all deficiencies, significant deficiencies, or material weakness have been identified.
-However, as described in the accompanying schedule of findings and questioned costs, we have identified certain deficiencies in internal control over financial reporting that we consider to be material weaknesses and other deficiencies.
+Our consideration of internal controls was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+However, as described in the accompanying schedule of findings and questions costs, we identified certain deficiencies in internal control that we consider to be material weaknesses and significant deficiencies.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-We considered the deficiency described as 2012-2 in the accompanying schedule of findings and questioned costs to be a material weakness.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+We consider the deficiency described in the accompanying schedule of findings and questioned costs to be a material weakness.
+2014-002.

 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiency as 2012-1 in the accompanying schedule of findings and questioned costs to be a significant deficiency.
+We consider the deficiencies described in the accompanying schedule of findings and questioned costs that we consider to be significant deficiencies in internal control over financial reporting.
+2014-001.